shawntan0301/thriftiNUSV2/README.md

 # ThriftiNUSV2

-A mobile‑first marketplace app for NUS students, built on the T3 Stack and bootstrapped with `create-t3-app`.
+A marketplace app for NUS students, built on the T3 Stack and bootstrapped with `create-t3-app`.
 Browse, list, and chat about pre‑loved items—all with secure authentication, image uploads, and a robust reporting system.

 ---